shueppin/AutoCrafter-Datapack/README.md

-# How to get the autocrafter
+# Use the AutoCrafter

 Put a `crafting table`, a `dropper` and a `chest` into the crafting slots of your inventory or a crafting table.
 As a result you should get a green book (called knowledge book).
 Then this will automatically be replaced with a Spawn egg for the AutoCrafter.
 Place this spawn egg, where you want your AutoCrafter to be.
-Note: the autocrafter is 2 blocks tall and 1 by 1 block wide.
+Note: the AutoCrafter is 2 blocks tall and 1 by 1 block wide.

 You can configure the AutoCrafter by sneaking and rightclicking on the chest of the AutoCrafter.
 Then an inventory will open, in which you can put the item, it should craft into the top slot.